ansible/ansible/docsite/rst/developing_program_flow_modules.rst

        a :ref:`non-native JSON module <flow_want_json_modules>` or
        :ref:`Old-style module <flow_old_style_modules>` instead.

-The module will typically parse the contents of ``json_arguments`` using a json library and then use them as native variables throughout the rest of its code.
+The module typically parses the contents of ``json_arguments`` using a JSON library and then use them as native variables throughout the rest of its code.

 .. _flow_want_json_modules:

-Non-native want json modules
+Non-native want JSON modules
 ----------------------------

-If a module has the string ``WANT_JSON`` in it anywhere then Ansible will treat it as a non-native module that accepts a filename as its only command line parameter.
-The filename is for a temporary file containing a :term:`JSON` string containing th module's parameters.
-The module needs to open the file, read and parse the parameters, operate on the data, and print its return data as a json encoded dictionary to stdout before exiting.
+If a module has the string ``WANT_JSON`` in it anywhere, Ansible treats it as a non-native module that accepts a filename as its only command line parameter.
+The filename is for a temporary file containing a :term:`JSON` string containing the module's parameters.
+The module needs to open the file, read and parse the parameters, operate on the data, and print its return data as a JSON encoded dictionary to stdout before exiting.

 These types of modules are self-contained entities.
 As of Ansible 2.1, Ansible only modifies them to change a shebang line if present.